 As the name suggests automatic Lathe machine is a machine in which the complete work and the job handling movements required for the completion of the job are done automatically.

-They are heavy-duty, mass production, and a high-speed machine.
+They are heavy-duty, mass-production, and high-speed machines.

 CNC Lathe Machine:

-Computer Numeric Control (CNC) is the most advanced form of the lathe machine.
+Computer Numeric Control (CNC) is the most advanced form of lathe machine.
 CNC lathe machine produces the most accurate products as compared to the other type of lathe machine.

 In this machine, programs are being fed to the computer system which controls the overall working of the lathe.

-It is used for large scale production.
+It is used for large-scale production.
 Semi-skilled workers are required for the operation of this machine.

-Different Operation Performed on Lathe Machine:
+Different Operations Performed on Lathe Machine: